Program’s cost: $1600 for six days program

 - Enjoy all night activities offered by SQUASH AND BEYOND

-25 hours of squash training per week (50 hours over two weeks)
+25 hours of squash training per week

-20 hours of language classes per week (40 hours over two weeks)
+10 hours of language classes per week

 Accommodations and supervision